This buying guide will help you:

 - Non-Linear Load

 - Electrical load that draws current discontinuously or whose impedance varies throughout the cycle of the input AC voltage waveform.
 It typically involves electronic devices that pull a great deal of startup current.
-Some examples are motors, heating elements, air conditioners, power tools, compressors, etc. See Inductive Load & Non-Linear Load
+Some examples are motors, heating elements, air conditioners, power tools and compressors.
+See Inductive Load, Inrush Current.

 - Normal Mode Voltage

 - A voltage that appears between or among active circuit conductors.
 A 120V wall outlet should yield full nominal voltage between hot and neutral line connections.
 See Common Mode Voltage.

 - Another term for Standby UPS.
 See Standby UPS.

 - A unit of electrical resistance between two points in a conductor, such as a wire.

 - A high-end UPS design where output power is completely regenerated and passed to connected equipment with zero transfer time between line and battery power.
 Incoming AC power is converted to DC and then converted back to AC by a continuous-duty inverter system.
 The dual conversion process completely regenerates the power flowing from an on-line UPS, completely removing all surges, spikes, noise and most other irregularities, to provide pure, frequency-regulated sine wave output at all times.
 On-line, double-conversion UPS systems are widely considered the best possible type of UPS available.
 See Standby UPS, Line-Interactive UPS.

 - Sequential shutdown procedure used on a computer system to prevent damage to the system or unwanted actions by any of the system's units.
 For example, a computer typically requires an orderly shutdown to preserve data integrity.
 Also known as a graceful shutdown.